-Recall types determine which procedures trigger a recall appointment, when recall appointments are due, and the recall appointment length.
-You can have different recall types for different kinds of Recall appointments.
+Recall types determine which procedures trigger Recall, when recall appointments are due, and the recall appointment length.
+You can have different recall types for different kinds of recall appointments.
 Several default recall types are preset by Open Dental.

 - ChildProphy is only used to determine when, based on patient age, child procedures are attached to the recall appointment.
 Each patient is still only set as Prophy or Perio for recall, however if the patient meets age criteria, child recall procedures are attached.

-- Web Sched Recall only sends notifications for 'special type' recalls.
+- Web Sched Feature Recall only sends notifications for special type recalls.

 Change or Add a Recall Type

 - In the Main Menu, click Setup, Appointments, Recall Types.

 - Double click on an existing type, or click Add to create a new type.

 - Description: Enter an identifying name.

 - Special Type: If a Prophy, Perio or Child Prophy (see below), assign the corresponding special type.
 If a custom recall type, select None.